 "For me, success used to be 'working full time as a freelancer', now it is 'having time to do what I enjoy', whether that be passion side projects or seeing friends," adds Emma Reynolds.
 "We're only here once.
 Sometimes you have to work your butt off to make a career shift, but for me, the ultimate goal is having a balance of work and play, otherwise what is the point?
 There is more to life than work, a lot more."

 If you're still struggling, it's time to reassess

-For the purpose of this article, I can hold my hand up and admit that I'm no stranger to overwork or burnout.
+For this article, I can hold my hand up and admit that I'm no stranger to overwork or burnout.
 I'm not proud of this.
-But, for the most part, I've simply worked hard and had occasional silly moments when I've overdone it.
+But, for the most part, I've worked hard and had occasional silly moments when I've overdone it.

-I believe without this experience, I wouldn't be where I am today.
-That is, running my own communications consultancy at a level that allows me to have the time for plenty of rest and relaxation as well as the opportunity to work on my passion projects and side ventures.
+I believe without this experience; I wouldn't be where I am today.
+That is, running my own communications consultancy at a level that allows me to have the time for plenty of rest as well as the opportunity to work on my passion projects and side ventures.

 Mine has been a personal journey.
 I graduated from university nearly 20 years ago.
 During half of that time, I've worked for myself and endured the highs and lows of running a business.
 It has been one of the most challenging things I've ever done.
 I've pushed myself to my limits.
 And I've learnt some valuable lessons – not just about business, but about who I am and where I want to be.

 Equally, don't ever feel guilty about doing things your way.
-Set your own boundaries.
-Work how you want to work.
-If you enjoy a little hard work now and again, fine.
-Only you will know when you have to endure a little sacrifice.
+Set boundaries.
+If you enjoy a little hard work now and again, fine, only you will know when you have to endure a little sacrifice.
 Go with your gut and push yourself when necessary.

 Whatever you do, remember to embrace time away from your desk – not just because you'll gain more from working less but because your long-term health and happiness depends upon it.